AdobeDocs/experience-manager-65.pt-BR/help/forms/using/autosave-data-app.md

 ---
-title: Usar o salvamento automático no aplicativo AEM Forms
+title: Uso do salvamento automático no aplicativo AEM Forms
 seo-title: Using autosave in AEM Forms app
 description: Saiba como usar o recurso de salvamento automático no aplicativo AEM Forms que permite evitar perda de dados.
 seo-description: Learn how to use autosave feature in AEM Forms app that lets you avoid data loss.